 In the typical classroom, the teacher will teach to the “average” two-thirds of the class – not able to reach those students who don’t fall into the median.

-Online and blended learning can help teachers reach all students, whatever their learning style or challenges.
+Both online and blended learning can help teachers reach all students, whatever their learning style or challenges.

-Online learning tends to target students at the upper and lower ends of the educational spectrum.
+In addition, online learning tends to target students at the upper and lower ends of the educational spectrum.
 High-achieving students, for instance, often turn to online learning to take honors and AP courses not offered by their schools.
 Students who have failed classes often take online classes as part of a credit recovery plan.

 But the future of online learning is not limited to non-typical students.
 Five states — Michigan, Florida, Virginia, Arkansas, and Alabama — now require an online class in order to graduate from high school.